D10X1D0/OSC_D10/README.md

                           ["/test/vc", "XBox (XInput) Compatible Gamepad 1", ["Vibrate", [0,1]]]

 #### Rotate :
-Rotates configured motor/s to the OSC adress value and a set direction.
+Rotates configured motor/s to the OSC address value and a set direction.
 All or individual motors can be set, and it's direction.

 Rotate: ( not tested jet with real toys).